 Last updated on July 12, 2021

-Before reading this post, read the previous one: Basic rules of post-stroke movement recovery.
+Before reading this post, read the previous one: Six basic rules to recover movements after stroke.
 The following infographic summarises its contents;

 And, also skim through this post – brain’s recovery attempts after a stroke: Journeys to the brain -10 before going further.